spring-projects/spring-data-examples/jpa/jpa21/README.md

 Product findOneById(Long id);
 ```

-We also offer an alternative and more concise way to declarativly specify a fetch graph for a repository query method in an
+We also offer an alternative and more concise way to declaratively specify a fetch graph for a repository query method in an
 ad-hoc manner:
 ```java
 @EntityGraph(attributePaths = "tags")